-Companies hire public relations agencies to get the media attention they feel their business deserves.
+Companies hire public relations agencies to they feel their business deserves.
 In many cases, the viewpoint seems to be: “The bigger the publication or media outlet, the better.”

 Sure, an article or mention in an outlet with a large readership would be a great win for any company, and there’s no harm in having big goals.